 The Council on Undergraduate Research (CUR) focuses on providing undergraduate research opportunities for faculty and students at all institutions serving undergraduate students.
 CUR believes that faculty members enhance their teaching and contribution to society by remaining active in research and by involving undergraduates in research, and students succeed in their studies and professional advancement through participation in undergraduate research.
 (CUR Mission Statement, 2016)

 Embry-Riddle provides free membership to interested faculty and staff.

-Please join CUR Please select Embry-Riddle as institution on application to ensure free membership.
+Please join CUR today.
+Select Embry-Riddle as your institution on the application to ensure free membership.